Key Takeaways:

 - Testing standards vary: Some states use Total THC (including THCA) in their compliance testing, which could render products illegal.

-- Interstate commerce concerns: Transporting THCA-rich products across state lines—especially into states where cannabis is restricted—can pose serious legal risks.
+- Interstate commerce concerns: Transporting THCA-rich products across state lines, especially into states where cannabis is restricted, can pose serious legal risks.

 Because the legality of THCA is complex and still evolving, legal counsel or regulatory guidance is strongly recommended for businesses involved in its production or sale.

-- Understand the testing and labeling requirements
+- Understand testing and labeling requirements

 Frequently Asked Questions